Virtual Private Networks (VPN)

 The following is an example showing how Knox on-demand VPNs save cost:

 The Knox Platform provides the following differentiating VPN features and advantages:

-- The flexibility to use a VPN tunnel for the entire device, the Knox Workspace only, or a single app only.
+- The flexibility to use a VPN tunnel for the entire device (work profile as well as fully managed device) or a single app only.

 - The cost saving benefit of using VPN tunnels on-demand, only when apps in a VPN profile are running.

 - The convenience to bypass VPN tunnels when a device is on-premise in a local corporate network.